Islamabad Excise Recovers 5 Stolen Vehicles - UrduPoint

 Islamabad Excise Recovers 5 Stolen Vehicles

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :Excise and Taxation department teams Monday recovered five stolen vehicles and handed them over to Anti car Lifting Cell Islamabad to return to their genuine owners.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :Excise and Taxation department teams have recovered five stolen vehicles and handed them over to Anti car Lifting Cell Islamabad to return to their genuine owners.

 The vehicles were brought to the excise office for registration and after checking the records and conducting a physical examination it was seized , he said.